 Psoriasis, as an inflammatory disease, has been linked to an increased risk for heart attack and cardiovascular disease, although the link has been observed more in hospital-based studies rather than people in the community.
 People with psoriasis are much more likely to have hardening of the arteries (atherosclerosis) and other blood vessel diseases than people without psoriasis.
 People with psoriasis may be at higher risk for high cholesterol/triglyceride levels as well.
 These conditions are also related to inflammation, which may be why people with psoriasis are more likely to develop diabetes and high blood pressure than people without the condition.
 It is not yet known whether there are genetic links between psoriasis and some of these conditions.
 The connection may also have to do with shared risk factors, such as smoking and obesity.
 People with moderate-to-severe psoriasis should be screened, and possibly treated, for cardiovascular risks.

 Impaired Temperature Regulation

-Erythrodermic psoriasis (in which psoriasis covers the entire skin) can cause abnormalities in the body's ability to regulate temperature.
+Erythrodermic psoriasis (in which psoriasis covers the entire skin) can cause abnormalities in the body's ability to regulate temperature and requires hospitalization.

-A combination of erythrodermic and pustular psoriasis causes a serious condition called Zumbusch psoriasis:
+A combination of erythrodermic and pustular psoriasis causes a serious condition called von Zumbusch psoriasis: